Macr0X2/TRIA.OS-Difficulty-List/README.md

 - [Tutorial for adding/submitting maps](https://www.youtube.com/watch?v=AX8PWRI3ZKw) (May be semi-oudated)

 ## Map Guidelines
 This is something that should be looked at and taken into account for everyone, because ***no matter how many complaints the team gets these specific rules will always apply no matter the case***.
 These rules also apply if you would like to contribute to the list.
+Pull requests for difficulty will be taken into account by the team and will be approved if the team agrees.

 <hr>